Monsanto legal cases: Roundup

 However, Judge Chhabria pointed to scientific testimony from epidemiology, oncology, and other medical specialties in the first three trials.
 Then he wrote, "Monsanto lost the battle of the experts."

-On 13 May 2019 a jury in California ordered Bayer to pay a couple $2 billion in damages after finding that the company had failed to adequately inform consumers of the possible carcinogenicity of RoundUp.
+On 13 May 2019 a jury in California ordered Bayer to pay a couple $2 billion in damages after finding that the company had failed to adequately inform consumers of the possible carcinogenicity of Roundup.
 On July 26, 2019, an Alameda County judge cut the settlement to $86.7 million, stating that the judgement by the jury exceeded legal precedent.

 In June 2020, Bayer agreed to settle over a hundred thousand Roundup lawsuits, agreeing to pay $8.8 to $9.6 billion to settle those claims, and $1.5 billion for any future claims.
 The settlement does not include three cases that have already gone to jury trials and are being appealed.

+In March 2025, a jury in Georgia returned a $2.1 billion verdict against Monsanto parent company Bayer on behalf of a man who claimed his non-Hodkin's lymphoma was caused by exposure to Roundup.
+It was one of the largest glyphosate-cancer verdicts to date.

 Penncap-M

 The insecticide Penncap-M, which has methyl parathion as an active ingredient, was classified as hazardous waste and banned by the EPA as of the end of 2013.

 On November 21, 2019, Monsanto pled guilty to unlawfully spraying a banned pesticide, as it had sprayed Penncap-M at its Valley Farm research facility on Maui, in 2014.
 Monsanto admitted as part of the plea that it had Valley Farm workers return to the sprayed field after 7 days despite knowing that they should have been prohibited from entering for 31 days.

 The company also admitted to unlawfully storing and transporting hazardous waste, as it had stores of Penncap-M at three other locations in Hawaii, and did not get permits to store it nor identified it on shipping manifests when transporting it on public highways.
 The company agreed to pay a fine of $10 million in exchange for deferred prosecution of the storage and transportation charges.
 As part of this deal, $6 million will be paid as a criminal fine, while $4 million will be paid to entities of the Hawaiian state government for community service.